 Display CMS Blocks Dynamically (by Date)

 If you're a Magento developer, you certainly know that effective store management often requires programming work.
-There are lots of tasks you need to perform — from running static content deploy and optimizing Magento 2 reindex to getting current products and media URLs.
+There are lots of tasks you need to perform — from running static content deploy and to and media URLs.
 Some of these are rather time-consuming or even complicated at times.

 However, it is much easier if you know the proper methods to use.